EconomyPolitics

 Share

-As a panelist in a session titled “Fiscal and Policy Reforms: Removing Barriers to Private Sector Investment,” Mr. Oyedele elaborated on the tax reforms currently under review by the National Assembly.
-The proposed laws, once approved, will be implemented in January 2025, to the tax burden on -income earners while increasing taxes for the wealthiest individuals.
+As a panelist in a session titled “Fiscal and Monetary Policy Reforms: Removing Barriers to Private Sector Investment,” Mr. Oyedele elaborated on the tax reforms currently under review by the National Assembly.
+The proposed laws, once approved, will be implemented in January 2025, aiming to reduce the tax burden on low-income earners while increasing taxes for the wealthiest individuals.

-“Many people don’t like to pay taxes, but they often fail to realize that those taxes will eventually benefit them,” Oyedele .
-He highlighted the ‘s deliberate efforts to ease the tax load on businesses.
-“For instance, today, whatever VAT you pay on assets—whether you’re a factory, purchasing a laptop, or buying vehicles—is borne entirely by the business.
-This increases your costs, which in turn prices.
+“Many people don’t like to pay taxes, but they often fail to realize that those taxes will eventually benefit them,” Oyedele stated.
+He highlighted the government’s deliberate efforts to ease the tax load on businesses.
+“For instance, today, whatever VAT you pay on assets—whether you’re building a factory, purchasing a laptop, or buying vehicles—is borne entirely by the business.
+This increases your costs, which in turn raises prices.
 However, with our reforms, you will receive a 100% credit on services and assets.”

 Oyedele also emphasized that corporate income tax rates would be reduced from 30% to 25%, marking a significant change.
 He explained, “These bills are currently with the National Assembly, and we plan to implement them from January 2025.”

-The announcement underscores the government’s strategy to a more balanced and equitable tax system.
-By easing the tax burden on low-income earners and businesses, while ensuring that earners contribute more, the reforms to stimulate and enhance social welfare.
-With the proposed changes set to take in 2025, all eyes are on the National Assembly as they review the bills and work towards passing them.
+The announcement underscores the Nigerian government’s strategy to create a more balanced and equitable tax system.
+By easing the tax burden on low-income earners and businesses, while ensuring that high earners contribute more, the reforms aim to stimulate economic growth and enhance social welfare.
+With the proposed changes set to take effect in 2025, all eyes are on the National Assembly as they review the bills and work towards passing them.

 Share